 “Nothing is more repulsive than a life turned inward and focused only on its own joy.”
 Remember: Jesus said we gain our lives by losing our lives.
 Matthew 10:39 Whoever finds his life will lose it, and whoever loses his life for my sake will find it.
 Mark 8:35 For whoever would save his life will lose it, but … More Narcissism and the Pursuit of Happiness

 Tuesday is for Counseling He knew he was going to die.
 The one task he had to do before it happened was to prepare his best friends and family for the reality of a ticking clock that would end his life within 18 hours.
 He knew their world would be rocked.
-He loved them.
-He … More On the Night Before He Suffered
+He knew their world … More On the Night Before He Suffered

 I like the show Myth Busters.
 So, in honor of the show and in keeping with its spirit, here are the facts on a couple of myths often thrown at Christians.
 For more see: Now that is Myth-Busting!
 Wow!.